-School of the week: Pupils' success is primary school's aim
+SCHOOL OF THE WEEK: Pupils' success is primary school's aim

 THE primary school is tucked away on Ashvale in Tredegar.

-In its recent Estyn inspection two months ago, the school was ranked 'Good' in all five categories.
+In its recent Estyn inspection two months ago, it was ranked 'Good' in all five categories.

 For the past four years, John McMorrow has served as head teacher.